bbrister/SIFT3D/README.md

 Copyright (c) 2015 Blaine Rister et al., see LICENSE for details.

 Analogue of the scale-invariant feature transform (SIFT) for three-dimensional images.
 Includes an image processing and linear algebra library with feature matching and RANSAC regression.
+Also includes IO functions supporting a variety of image formats.

 ## Contents